awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 ## Modifying a gateway endpoint<a name="modify-gateway-endpoint"></a>

 You can modify a gateway endpoint by changing or removing its policy, and adding or removing the route tables that are used by the endpoint\.

+If you want to migrate an existing Amazon S3 gateway endpoint to an interface endpoint, after you create the Amazon S3 interface endpoint, delete the Amazon S3 gateway endpoint\.
+For more information, see [Creating an interface endpoint](vpce-interface.md#create-interface-endpoint) and [Deleting a VPC endpoint](delete-vpc-endpoint.md)\.

 **To change the policy associated with a gateway endpoint**